mikymod/blog/content/post/gm_platformer_physics.md

 * Each object are AABB (axed-aligned bounding boxes)
 * Object size and position are integers
 * Solids are a static geometry
 * Actors are physical object that interacts with level geometry
 * Actors and solids never overlap
 * Solids never interact with other solids

+## Actor Events

+* Begin Step: check collisions
+* Step: calculate velocities (must be defined in each child object)
+* End Step: move actor

 ## Actor Move